v0.150.0

 Overview

-You can store any JSON-serializable value in the cache using the Cached class.
-Each cached item is identified by a unique key and can optionally expire after a set amount of time.
+Import the cache and store any JSON-serializable value under a key.
+Each entry can optionally expire after a set amount of time.

-Values are stored in a CachedItem database model, so you don't need to set up Redis or any external caching service.
+cache is a stateless module-level store, so there's nothing to instantiate — just import it and call.
+Values live in a CachedItem database model, so you don't need to set up Redis or any external caching service.

 Setting expiration